New Zealand's fuel shortage hits more flights and petrol stations

 New Zealand’s military, which cancelled an exercise with Singapore to save fuel, was trucking fuel supplies around the country in an attempt to ease the shortage and government officials have been asked to avoid non-essential air travel.

+The airline said in a statement it was restricting its ticket sales, which it called an “unusual step”, and that it would not accept any last-minute cargo, except for important medical equipment.

-New Zealand’s largest fuel supplier Z Energy said on Tuesday that fuel for some high-end cars was not available at 13 of its petrol stations in Auckland, according to a spokesman.
+New Zealand’s largest fuel supplier Z Energy said on Tuesday that gasoline for some high-end cars was not available at 13 of its fuel stations in Auckland, according to a spokesman.

 “While air travel will continue to be affected until the pipeline is fully operational, the fuel industry has advised government that impacts on petrol and diesel supply for motorists are minimal,” said Judith Collins, New Zealand’s Minister of Energy and Resources.